MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    b.
 In the **Allow Location Access** field, move the slide to the On position if you would like to detect the location from your mobile device.

    c.
-In the **Add Store Image** field, tap the image, and then do one of the following:
+Tap the **Add Store Image** field, and then do one of the following:

       - Select a photo from your phone files.